 - Support – Choose a GPS tracker program that enables quick customer assistance and support to ensure functionality and debugging help in the event of operational issues.

 - Water-resistance – Water-resistant trackers can withstand light liquid splatters without harming the internal wiring or chip.
 In emergencies, GPS trackers must have this feature.
 Outdoor GPS trackers must be durable enough to last for the price you paid.

 - Low Battery Alerts – Elderly may be less concerned with keeping their gadgets charged every time.
 You can set up low battery alerts to notify you and remind them to charge their devices.

 - Coverage – The majority of GPS tracking systems transmit data via mobile phones.
 Before shopping for GPS trackers, you must first determine which cellular network the device will use.
-Consider (1) whether you have network issues in the areas where your recipient travels and (2) if you should wait the minutes, hours, or even days before the device indicates the location.
+Consider (1) whether you have network issues in the areas where your recipient travels and (2) if you should wait minutes, hours, or even days before the device indicates the location.
 Consider your GPS provider’s ability to provide multiple coverage options and determine whether one coverage is more important than another.

 - Activity Tracker – Many GPS tracker apps now include activity trackers so the user can track online and application activities, preventing future online abuse.

-- Inactivity Alerts – If the elderly live alone, choose a GPS tracking system that will send inactive alerts when the phone is left unattended for long.
+- Inactivity Alerts – If the elderly live alone, choose a GPS tracking system that will send inactive alerts when the phone is left unattended for a long.

 In conclusion, a GPS tracker can be an invaluable tool for providing your elderly with effortless security.
 It can be beneficial to both you and the elderly.
 It can provide you with reassurance and freedom.